 When I was first shown SMP’s some years ago by their local rep, the range was much more limited that it is now.
 Only the Composit, Evolution, Stratos and Pro were freely available.
 I ordered several of each except for the Composit.
 I like firm, lightly padded seats on a personal level but my thoughts were “Who will ride a totally unpadded seat?”
 Some time later, I fitted 2 gents from Melbourne who were of similar build to me but taller, heavier versions.
 Both arrived with Composits fitted.
 I asked what they thought and both gave a strong recommendation.
 I rode one of the gents bikes and my immediate impression of the seat was “This is MY seat…………………..but it’s bloody hard”

 I ordered one and while the shape felt perfect, I was bone sore after long rides.
 If I rode the next day, as soon as I got on the bike I felt like I had taken up where I left off the day before with no recovery from the bone soreness.
 2 and a half weeks later I was on the verge of calling a halt to the relationship when I rode a tough 100kms on hilly and rough country roads and finished the ride without having thought about my backside once.
 Composits and I have got on well ever since and I have done a dozen + rides of over 200 hilly kms without problem.
-Yes, I had a sore backside at the end but it was a minor issue and I’ve experienced much worse on some padded seats in the past.
+Yes, I’m aware that I’ve been sitting on a bike seat for 8+ hours by ride’s end but it was a minor issue and I’ve experienced much worse on some padded seats in the past.

 I like thin chamois knicks which probably didn’t help my introduction to the Composit.
 Anyone who rides thick chamois knicks such as can be found in some Assos knicks should be fine.
 The Composit tapers gradually from the centre channel for a low degree of tumblehome and is a wider platform than it looks.
 The Composit can be positioned from 2 degrees down to a maximum of 5 degrees down at the nose.
 The more flexible the rider and the greater their ability to roll their pelvis forward comfortably, the lower the seat nose should be.
 5 degrees down at the nose is the practical maximum so that there is still a rise forwards towards the nose from the lowest point of the dip in the centre of the seat as viewed from the side.
 This is necessary to keep the rider from sliding forward on the seat.